AliceO2Group/analysis-framework/docs/hyperloop/userdocumentation.md

     <img src="../images/warningDerivedOutput.png" width="40%">
   </div>

  * This is specific to tests with wagons set as ready for slim derived data.
-As the entire output is merged into one single file, there is a limit of 4000 MB for.
-The user is advised to switch to standard derived data by unchecking the option “Ready for slim derived data” in the wagon edit view.
+As the entire output is merged into one single file, there is a limit of 4000 MB for this.
+If exceeded, the user is advised to switch to standard derived data by unchecking the option “Ready for slim derived data” in the wagon edit view.
 Then a request for standard derived data train can be made.

 It is possible that a wagon test will produce multiple warnings.
 In that case, the same checks above will be done for each warning present, and the decision making regarding train submission will be done considering all the exceptions.